lucidexploration/JPRPG/README.md

 Jon's PvP Role Playing Game.

-An asynchronous multiplayer online game written in pure Java.
+An asynchronous multiplayer online game prototype written in pure Java.
+Made for the purpose of testing a few ideas.